 - A confirmed Flight itinerary or reservation for Schengen visa Flight itinerary is a safer way of submitting a visa application without buying an actual flight ticket which can prove to be expensive if your visa is refused.

 Proof of accommodation such as hotel bookings We would not suggest you to make your hotel reservations before your visa is approved.
-We have seen many customers who make all the bookings thinking they can cancel them once they get their visa only for the visa process to be delayed resulting in huge cancellation fees.Want temporary flight, hotel or insurance for your Schengen visa appointment ?
+We have seen many customers who make all the bookings thinking they can cancel them once they get their visa only for the visa process to be delayed resulting in huge cancellation fees.Get Flight, hotel & travel insurance @ just $60.60 !!

 - Proof of Financial Sufficiency

 A UK resident needs to prove that he or she can spend a minimum of £55 per day.
 When travelling as a group or a family, this amount needs to be multiplied by the number of members of your group.
 There are many ways to prove your financial sufficiency.